-Name of the Member Category No. of meetin the year gs during - 2015-16
+Name of the Member Category tings during ear 2015-16

 Held Attended

 Lalita D. Gupte (Chairperson) Independent Director 8 8

 Ravi Kant Independent Director 8 7

 Naresh Chandra Independent Director 8 7

 In addition, the Audit Committee also meets the Statutory Auditors without the presence of the management.
 The Company Secretary acts as the Secretary to the Audit Committee.